Automations allow you to perform specific actions on projects and project tasks when certain triggers occur.

 You can create these automations extremely easily because they are shown to you as a simple whole sentence. 🙌

-You can create and manage automation in your project in the Settings > Automations section.
+You can create and manage automations in your project in the Settings > Automations section.

 Each project can have any number of automations.